AmirrezaFiroozi/wttr/README.md

 ## License

-This program is free software ; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation
+This program is licensed under the MIT license

 ## Credit